amrvac/amrvac/doc/par.md

-Projection scheme using multigrid Poisson solver by Teunissen and Keppens in _Computer Physics Communications 245, 1068, (2019)_ can be chosen as 'multigrid' to remove div B part of B.
+Projection scheme using multigrid Poisson solver by Teunissen and Keppens in _Computer Physics Communications 245, 1068, (2019)_ can be chosen as 'multigrid' to remove div B part of B. If `clean_initial_divb` is set to T, the projection scheme is used to remove div B once after initial condition in unstretched Cartesian CT-MHD cases.

 ### Magnetic field splitting strategy {#par_MFS}